dwarvesf/playground/Ω Literature notes/Product/Project/Project goals.md

 tags: project, goal, pm
 ---

-# Project goals
 Most software engineers want their project to be successful but do not know how.
 One technique that I teach them is to define a priority goal at the start of the project and continually review the progress toward the goal during the project.

 Typically, software project have three common goals:

-* Deliver the product on time,
+- Deliver the product on time,
-* complete all required functions,
+- complete all required functions,
-* and have low defects (High quality).
+- and have low defects (High quality).

 In my experience, it is difficult to meet all three goals so I advise people to identify one as the top priority to work on.
 This will help them to stay focus rather than spend too much effort on something they can not control.
 To deliver what the customer considers the most important is what success means to software project and in order to do that, project manager must ask the customer which is the highest priority.